GiantSlime/LifeSim/README.md

 <============== FEATURES ============>

-[FEATURE] [COOKING INTERACTION]
-when you interact with the oven and select a food you would like to cook, a new pop up will show on screen displaying the 'secret ingredient' the player will start interacting after the secret ingredient is selected. the ingreadients will have metadata that the player cannot see. these metadata will categorise the ingredients as either [normal] or [weird]

 [RECORDING PLAYER]
 please make a way to record the players action on a txt file that can be accessed via file explorere.